luk1441/workshop-go-rest-apis/setup/installation.md

 ---

-Your Go development environment is now fully set up on **Windows, macOS, or Linux**!
+Your Go development environment is now fully set up on **Windows, macOS, or Linux**.
+See you at the workshop!